Continuous integration for Django projects

 command if the requirements.txt

 file is not modified.
 Of course, the first job just sets up the cache.
-It is no wonder that it took 11 seconds.
-We can assume that consecutive commits to GitHub without changing the requirements.txt
+It is no wonder that it took 15 seconds shorter.
+Without changing the requirements.txt

-The seconds here might seem few and insignificant but with scale, the lost seconds can turn to minutes, even hours.
+The seconds here might seem few and insignificant but with scale, these lost seconds can turn to minutes, even hours.

 Conclusion

-If you have followed the above instructions, you are well on your way of mastering continuous integration for your Django project(s).
-We started by creating a Django app and writing tests for it.
-Then we Dockerized the app so that we could build it in an isolated container.
+If you have followed this tutorial, you are well on your way to mastering continuous integration for your Django projects.
+You started by creating a Django app and writing tests for it.
+Then you Dockerized the app to build it in an isolated container.
 Doing this is beneficial because it results in only one dependency needed to run the app on any machine: Docker.
 The other dependencies for the app are all installed in the Docker container.
-We then went ahead and covered some best-practices in using CircleCI:
+You followed some best-practices for using CircleCI: